 Provisions are reviewed at each balance sheet date and adjusted to reflect the current best estimate.
 If it is no longer probable that an outflow of resources embodying economic benefits will be required to settle the obligation, the provision is reversed.

-2.13 Deferred income
+2.13 Deferred grant income

-Income received is recognised at fair value where there is reasonable assurance that the income will be received and all attaching conditions will be complied with.
-Income received in advance is recorded as deferred income.
+Grants received are recognised at their fair value where there is reasonable assurance that the grant will be received and all attaching conditions will be complied with.